 FinCEN is also responsible for ensuring that businesses comply with the new reporting requirements.
 In this role, it may disclose beneficial ownership information (BOI) to federal agencies for national security, intelligence, or law enforcement reasons.

-New Reporting Requirements for 2024
+New Reporting Requirements Passed in 2024

 FinCEN created new reporting requirements for small businesses, which became effective in 2024.
 Businesses need to report their beneficial ownership information, even if they incorporated the business before 2024.
 They will also need to update information if they make any changes.